janscience/MicroConfig/README.md

 - Numerical types with units and unit conversion.
 - Object-oriented and templated interface.
 - Predefined menu for reporting, saving, loading and erasing configuration file.
-- Predefined menu for uploading firmware.
+- Predefined menu for uploading firmware based on [FlasherX](https://github.com/joepasquariello/FlasherX).

 ## ToDo